renayo/inventory-skill/README.md

 Tracks inventory items by location for the Mycroft voice-activated AI

 ## About
-Allows the user location, remove items from inventory, or move them, and so on.
+Allows the user to specify object and location, remove items from inventory, or move them, and so on.

 ## Examples
 * "Read inventory"